-According to the Japan Student Services Organisation, 267,042 international students attended different Japanese educational institutions in 2017.
+According to the Japan Student Services Organisation, 312,214 international students attended different Japanese educational institutions as of May 2019.
 This includes undergraduate and graduate schools, junior colleges, specialized training colleges, technical colleges and language schools.

 |Year||Number of International Students in Japan|

 In 2016, only one third of the international students enrolled at a Japanese university stayed to live and work in the country after graduation.
-Currently, the Japanese Ministry of Economy, Trade and Industry is working with other agencies to try to increase this number by helping students who hope to work in Japan after graduation by providing expanded residency options of up to one year.
+To tackle such situations, the Japanese Ministry of Economy, Trade and Industry worked with other agencies to increase this number by helping students who hope to work in Japan after graduation (EX: providing expanded residency options of up to one year).

 These efforts did not go to waste, for in May of 2018, articles with the title “Number of foreign students seeking jobs in Japan after graduation hits record high” made the headlines for The Japan Times.
 The article quoted the Immigration Services Agency, stating that, in 2018, a total of 25,942 students switched their status of residence to one that permits employment in Japan, up 3,523 from 2017 and more than doubled from 2013.

 Amid the threat of labor-shortage that looms in Japanese society, such surge of international students willing to stay in Japan provides both comfort and hope for the nation’s future.